 Apprenticeship Enhancement Fund (AEF)

-The vision of the Ministry of Advanced Education and Skills Development (the Ministry) is to have the most educated and highly skilled workforce to build the province’s competitive advantage and quality of life.
+The vision of the Ministry of Training, Colleges and Universities (the Ministry) is to have the most educated and highly skilled workforce to build the province’s competitive advantage and quality of life.

 Through the AEF, the Ministry recognizes the need for Colleges of Applied Arts and Technology - Training Delivery Agencies (TDAs) and non-college TDAs to update their equipment and facilities in order to deliver relevant, high-quality training in support of Ontario’s workplace-based apprenticeship programs.
 This will ensure that TDA training facilities can meet the evolving needs of the workplace with innovative technology that increases training capacity, upgrades the skills of Ontario’s skilled trades’ workforce and ensures an adequate supply of skilled journeypersons is available to meet demand and growth.
 Enhancing the apprenticeship system is essential to increasing the number of certified tradespersons Ontario needs to compete in today’s economy.

 As a Training Delivery Agency, Canadore College has received funding through AEF that has supported:

 - Alterations and renovations to existing facilities to improve the condition and efficiency of apprenticeship instruction

 - Replacement of existing equipment to meet industry standards and support growth in apprenticeship enrolment and completions

 - Purchase of new equipment to support training capacity growth

 - Purchase of new equipment result in program delivery efficiencies